gcjbr/wc_in_go/readme.md

      The following options are available:

-     --libxo
-             Generate output via libxo(3) in a selection of different human and machine readable formats.
-See xo_parse_args(3) for details on command line arguments.

-     -L      Write the length of the line containing the most bytes (default) or characters (when -m is provided) to standard output.
-When more than one file argument is specified, the longest input line of all files is reported as the value of the final “total”.

      -c      The number of bytes in each input file is written to the standard output.
 This will cancel out any prior usage of the -m option.

      -l      The number of lines in each input file is written to the standard output.